 Main Findings The current backlog of works to bring to a satisfactory condition is calculated at \$1 million with an annual sustainability gap of approximately \$300,000 - not including capital upgrades.
 Since the last review the pipe condition rating is not based on a Quick View camera to see as much of the pipe as possible from the pit.
 Council has inspected approximately 10% of network and has found that the previous visual assessments align with the camera inspections.
 Ballot Close: Voluntary purchase of one property which is located on high hazard floodway.
 Funds sourced by Council and NSW Government following the Medowie Flood Risk Management Study.
-Future Actions Proposed works per catchment area Medowie/Campvale: Flood and drainage mitigation works together with designated flow path.
+Future Proposed works per catchment area

-- Shoal Bay: Upgrading the drainage networks to reduce the flooding impacts on private properties and to allow more developments in this catchment. - Bobs Farm: Opening of Cromarty Lane drainage outlet to improve flow condition and reduce nuisance flooding on the properties. - Williamtown: Opening up Dawson Drain outlet to improve property inundation and allow more industrial and airport base development around Newcastle Airport. - Heatherbrae: Thorough investigation on the suitability of an infiltration system and its usage for storm water disposal. - Anna Bay: Development of a Flood Risk Management Study and Plan for the entire catchment area to allow further developments and drainage mitigation works to improve the local flooding situation. - Wallalong South: Drainage upgrades to improve flow conditions and reduce nuisance flooding on properties and across roads. - Raymond Terrace: Drainage improvements in the Bourke Street catchment, Glenelg Street catchment and Halloran Way catchment to reduce flooding impacts and to allow more development in these catchments. - Tanilba Bay: Upgrade the drainage system within the Tanilba Bay Urban Area to reduce flooding impacts. - Lemon Tree Passage: Upgrade the drainage system within the Lemon Tree Passage Urban Area to reduce flooding impacts. - Little Beach: Investigation and carrying out a drainage study to identify the flooding problems in the catchment and determine the improvement strategy to reduce flooding impacts within the catchment.
+Actions Medowie/Campvale: Flood and drainage mitigation works together with designated flow path. • Shoal Bay: Upgrading the drainage networks to reduce the flooding impacts on private properties and to allow more developments in this catchment.
+Bobs Farm: Opening of Cromarty Lane drainage outlet to improve flow condition and reduce nuisance flooding on the properties. • Williamtown: Opening up Dawson Drain outlet to improve property inundation and allow more industrial and airport base development around Newcastle Airport.
+Heatherbrae: Thorough investigation on the suitability of an infiltration system and its usage for storm water disposal. • Anna Bay: Development of a Flood Risk Management Study and Plan for the entire catchment area to allow further developments and drainage mitigation works to improve the local flooding situation. • Wallalong South: Drainage upgrades to improve flow conditions and reduce nuisance flooding on properties and across roads.
+Raymond Terrace: Drainage improvements in the Bourke Street catchment, Glenelg Street catchment and Halloran Way catchment to reduce flooding impacts and to allow more development in these catchments.
+Tanilba Bay: Upgrade the drainage system within the Tanilba Bay Urban Area to reduce flooding impacts.
+Lemon Tree Passage: Upgrade the drainage system within the Lemon Tree Passage Urban Area to reduce flooding impacts. • Little Beach: Investigation and carrying out a drainage study to identify the flooding problems in the catchment and determine the improvement strategy to reduce flooding impacts within the catchment.
+Overall • Urban Storm water and Rural Water Quality Plan: Review the plan to improve storm water discharges into the watercourses, rivers, creeks and beaches.
+Continue to extract newly provided flood and drainage modelling data to centralised mapping layers.